T-Dynamos/Distruct-X/README.md

 ## ⚡ Contributions

-* If this tool worked you can share screenshots here and if any error come you can also share in below telegram group [Join](https://t.me/TDynamos)
+* If this tool worked you can share screenshots in group and if any error come you can also share in below telegram group

+[Join](https://t.me/TDynamos)